drewcook/arbor-ui/README.md

 ### 1. Install dependencies

-First install the dependencides needed.
 You can download the latest version of Node.js [here](https://nodejs.org/en/download/).
 You can check that you are running NPM and Node with the following commands:

 ```bash
 node -v